tasnimulhasan07/scel2/README.md

 test can me ran locally on your meachine by using the run function on your IDE.

 Deployment <br>
 restrict deployment
 _________________

 # 👤 Author1 <br>

-GitHub: @rizwan-learn <br>
+GitHub: @tasnimulhasan07 <br>
-Twitter: @rizwanhasan21 <br>
+Twitter: @tasnimulhasan07 <br>
-LinkedIn: rizwanhasan21 <br>
+LinkedIn: tasnimulhasan07 <br>

 _________________

 # 🤝 Contributing <br>
 Contributions, issues, and feature requests are welcome! <br>

-Feel free to check the https://github.com/Rizwan-learn/Hello_Microverse_Project to get the project.
+Feel free to check the https://github.com/tasnimulhasan07/hello-microverse-00 to get the project.

 # Show your support <br>
 Give a ⭐️ if you like this project!